udayTX/us-analytics/README.md

-# us-analytics : A simple data visualization solution to monitor high-transactional I.T. systems.
+# A simple data visualization solution to monitor high-transactional I.T. systems.

 Instructions to setup grafana and import dashboards.